 Weather is not as much of a factor when installing Excelsior blankets.
-Although a strong wind will move them around, the smaller, heavier Excelsior blankets are much less affected by wind than other types of covers.
+Although a strong wind will move them around, the smaller, heavier Excelsior blankets are much less affected by wind than other types of covers are.

 Impermeable covers can be used with or without an insulating layer, and some have an insulating layer attached.
-The most widely used impermeable greens cover in the upper Midwest is the GreenJacket.
-In follow-up interviews regarding their survey responses, superintendents agreed that, as long as the GreenJacket covers are installed properly, they will protect against crown hydration by providing an impermeable barrier that prevents ice from touching the turf (6).
+The most widely used impermeable greens cover in the Upper Midwest is the GreenJacket.
+In follow-up interviews regarding their survey responses, superintendents agreed that as long as the GreenJacket covers were installed properly, they protected against crown hydration by providing an impermeable barrier that prevented ice from touching the turf (6).